 An Empty Cocoon

-I think it means the linens were like an empty shell … as if whoever had been inside had simply passed right through them, like a cocoon after the butterfly has flown away.
+The Bible tell us what he found (John 20:6-7).
+When Peter entered the tomb, he saw the linen cloth lying there, and the head cloth wrapped by itself.
+I think it means the linens were like an empty shell, as if whoever had been inside had simply passed right through them, like a cocoon after the butterfly has flown away.

-Then two disciples on the road met Jesus … alive from the dead.
+Then two disciples on the road to Emmaus met Jesus . . . alive from the dead.

 The message went out: He’s Alive!